 Conflicts of interest exist to varying degrees based on the issue under discussion and the nature of the conflicting interest.
-Based on the situation, senior volunteers and staff presiding over the discussion are responsible to ensure appropriate action is taken: for the individual to publicly disclose the conflict, for the individual to recuse him or herself from the discussion, vote or room as appropriate and to ensure the disclosure and action is documented in the minutes of the meeting.
+Based on the situation, senior volunteers and staff presiding over the discussion are responsible to ensure appropriate action is taken. e.g., for the individual to publicly disclose the conflict, or for the individual to recuse him or herself from the discussion, vote, or room as appropriate and to ensure the disclosure and action is documented in the minutes of the meeting.
+Any identified conflict of interest, along with a mitigation plan, should be reported to the Audit & Governance Committee, which is charged with the oversight of this Conflict of Interest Policy.